Bad Religions

 The figure of Jesus Christ, central to Christianity, shows a fascinating blend of mythology and astrology.
 His narrative, iconography, and the astrological lore interwoven into his story illustrate a more profound, perhaps unifying, cultural tapestry that connects ancient beliefs to Christian tradition.

-Mirroring these celestial events, the narrative of three wise men following a star to Bethlehem also carries astrological resonance.
+Mirroring these celestial events, the narrative of the three wise men following a star to Bethlehem also carries astrological resonance.
 Known in ancient times as the “Three Kings,” who actually represent three stars from Orion’s belt.
 Furthermore, if you closely examine the old picture of Jesus above, you’ll notice that the astrological zodiac signs are depicted behind him.

 Astrology’s Influence on Christian Symbolism